Have Trouble Accomplishing Your Goals? Focus on Confidence First. Does this sound familiar?

 You set a brand-new goal and are super excited about it.

 You map out what you want to do, and what it will take to get you there.
-You plan the timetable and give yourself a deadline to accomplish your goal.
+Than, you plan the timetable and give yourself a deadline to accomplish your goal.
 Everything seems to be going so well…

 Then it happens.
 That little knot in the pit of your stomach.
 The tightness in your chest.
 The voice in your head that says, regardless of what you’ve done to prepare, you’ll fall short.